fkanehiro/hrpsys-tutorials/html/_sources/basics/connect.txt

 This component will give constant power to all the joints of the robot model.

-Add following lines to myproject.xml  to instantiate and connect the **svcontrol** component.
+Add following lines to mysimulation.xml  to instantiate and connect the **svcontrol** component.

 .. code-block:: xml
    :linenos: